April 11, 1976: Apple releases its first computer, the Apple-1.

 “I did this computer … to show the people at Homebrew that it was possible to build a very affordable computer — a real computer you could program for the price of the Altair — with just a few chips,” Wozniak recalled in his autobiography, iWoz.

 Jobs convinced Woz they would do better building and selling the Apple-1 rather than giving away the designs.
-Jobs approached Paul Terrell, who owned the nearby Byte Shop, one of the first personal computer stores.
+Jobs approached Paul Terrell, who owned The Byte Shop in nearby Mountain View, California, one of the first personal computer stores.

 Terrell rejected Jobs’ first suggestion that the Apple-1 should come in kit form.
 He told Jobs that, with computers becoming more mainstream, people wanted to buy fully assembled machines.